saona-raimundo/preexplorer/README.md

    Because we use HashMap
 3. Why do we not have two Configurations?
 SaveConfiguration and PlotConfiguration?
    To make life simpler for those outside the crate
+4. Why processes must be the same structs to be compared?
+   Because of Rust explicit typing: comparisons need to save an explicit type.

 # Disclaimer